EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 **Things to note:**

 - The scale is the same for all the maps, except the the Overall Change in Temperature
-- We use the `Position and Size` controls to position and make the maps uniform
+- `Position and Size` controls can be used to finely position and make the maps uniform

 ## The Map Brief
 Title: Open Source Geospatial Tools for Conservation under Climate Change - a Koala Case Study